vpubchain/particl-core/src/leveldb/doc/log_format.md

 1. We do not need any heuristics for resyncing - just go to next block boundary and scan.
 If there is a corruption, skip to the next block.
-As a side-benefit, we do not get confused when part of the contents of one log file are embedded as a record inside another log file.
+As a side-benefit, we do not get confused when vp of the contents of one log file are embedded as a record inside another log file.

 2. Splitting at approximate boundaries (e.g., for mapreduce) is simple: find the